 Each LPA proposes the scope, year of expenditure and funding sources for their projects.
 The Technical Advisory Committee and the Policy Board review the proposed TIP while the MPO staff endeavors to implement and maintain project compliance from both a federal and state perspective.
 Projects are selected, conflicts resolved, and priorities established through consensus building discussions, including public input.
 The program is fiscally constrained during the review process by comparing projected annual funding levels with projected project expenditures.
 The program projects are reviewed by the Technical Advisory Committee and the Policy Board prior to the final adoption by the Policy Board.
 Adopted projects are categorized by phase (Preliminary Engineering, Right of Way, and Construction).
 These project phases are the responsibility of each Local Public Agency (LPA) via the Employee in Responsible Charge (ERC).
-Proposed projects, are resolved by rescheduling projects to earlier or later years, as necessary to maintain fiscal constraint.
+Proposed projects correspond with anticipated funds during the program period.
+Discrepancies, or conflicts between projects, are resolved by rescheduling projects to earlier or later years, as necessary to maintain fiscal constraint.
 Given inclusion in the TIP, the ERC for the LPA should reference the LPA Project Development Process for a Red Flag/Fatal Flaw assessment; fatal flaws are critical process elements that have not been or cannot be resolved.
 An unresolved fatal flaw will stop project advancement and disallow Federal funding authorizations until all fatal flaws are resolved.